rehierl/node-tree-outliner/3-3-0-design-4.md

   node.
 That is, because the first node always is a top-level node.
 * The last node of a reduced sequence is not necessarily identical to the last node of a section.
-That is, because the last node can be a descendant of the last top-level node.
+That is, because the last node can be a descendant of the section's last top-level node.

 <!-- ======================================================================= -->
 ## reduced sequence (2)